ambroisep/hueypetersen/_posts/2013-06-25-graph-traversal-with-clojure.markdown

 {% endhighlight %}

 Instead of `loop` and `recur` we define a recursive function, `rec-dfs`, and use `lazy-seq` to build up the sequence with recursive calls.
-Each call `cons` the current vertex to a new recursive call finally ending with a `nil` (end of sequence).
+Each call `cons` the current vertex to the result of a new recursive call finally ending with a `nil` (end of sequence).
 Through the magic of `lazy-seq` we don't have to worry about blowing the stack and get the benefits of the sequence being lazy.
 This means if I `take 2` from the sequence we only traverse 2 nodes, not the entire graph as we would have done in `traverse-graph-dfs`.

 {% highlight clojure %}